x23101983/New-Fewbit/README.md

-# FewBit Coin - Balances self-governance between SmartNodes, Staking System and Miners.
+# FewBit NetworK - Balances self-governance between SmartNodes, Staking System and Miners.

 FewBit operates on a system of self-governance, where stakeholders including stakers, token holders, Service Node operators, and others vested in the blockchain can collectively make decisions.